 Section C. A new position is one that is definably different in instructional methods and/or curriculum design, requires specific skills and/or expectations on the part of the teacher.
-A new site is one in which the Minneapolis Adult Basic Education Program does not currently offer classes.
+A new site is one in which the Minneapolis Adult Basic Education Program enters into a partnership and/or agreement with an organization that does not currently offer ABE classes.